wkolowski/Type-Theory-Wishlist/README.md

 - Codebases: Unison code is literally stored as an AST in a nice database managed with a dedicated tool.
 - Everything can be referred to by its hash.
 Names are just metadata, so it is easy to rename stuff and perform other similar magic like caching tests.

-Since we want to have a query-based compiler whcih is basically the same thing as Unison's codebase manager, adding support for a custom version control system shouldn't be that hard at this point.
+Since we want to have a query-based compiler which is basically the same thing as Unison's codebase manager, adding support for a custom version control system shouldn't be that hard at this point.
 One very principled VCS is [Pijul](https://pijul.org/).
 It is based on category theory and allows things like applying independent changes in any order.
 Note that we don't want to create our own VCS, but rather just make a tool that would generate nice git diffs.

 Yet another can of worms is how to interface with real world databases.
 I think that our language should have a built-in database system that is well-suited to dependently type functional languages based on type theory.
 There is a kind of database called [Categorical Databases](https://www.categoricaldata.net/) which cold possibly achieve this.